 Valuing Unpaid Care

 As stated, unpaid care can involve varied tasks and often require a lot of skill.
-However, unfortunately, unpaid care is highly undervalued by society as it is implied to be that of ‘easy’ work.
+However, unfortunately, unpaid care is highly undervalued by society as it is implied to be ‘easy’ work.
 Another reason domestic and care work are often undervalued and dismissed is the capitalist mindset.
-Capitalistic systems undervalue activities and people not directly contributing to the economy.
+Capitalistic systems undervalue activities and people do not directly contribute to the economy.
 Often going unseen, unpaid care plays a vital role in the development, well-being, economy, infrastructure, and public services.